Juru kunci

-He protects the forest which is sacred and holy from exploitation, because that forbidden forest is heritage from his forefather in Dayeuhluhur, Cilacap, Java.
+He protects the forest which is sacred and holy from exploitation because that forbidden forest is heritage from his forefather in Dayeuhluhur, Cilacap, Java.

 The mission and philosophy of juru kunci is to lock all bad secrets and take care of all good things to make harmony between the community, tradition, and nature.
 Same with mandates from ancestors.

 Among football fans, teams who stayed at the bottom rank are also jokingly called juru kunci.
-This refers to the habit of the juru kunci to stay very close to or actually in the site they are guarding, and rarely travels far from the site they are guarding due to their responsibilities.
+This refers to the habit of the juru kunci to stay very close to or actually in the site they are guarding, and rarely travel far from the site they are guarding due to their responsibilities.